qiaohanscode/technical-tutorial/java/period_and_duration.md

 #### Period
 The class Period uses the units year , month and day to represent a period of time.
 The date units can be determined by using the methods getYears(), getMonths() and getDays().

-Notice, getDays() returns only the values of the unit day, the values of the units year and month will not be concerned.
+Notice, the method getYears() returns only the value of the year, getMonths() the value of month and getDays() only the value of the day, there is no accumulation on the time units.

 ```
 Period.of(1,2,3).getMonths(); //returns 2